Welcome to our guide to the types of kitchen windows including the most popular styles and best designs for your home.

 This extra space allows for more seating and storage and makes for a great coffee spot for early mornings.
 See more examples of kitchen window seats here.

-As long as there are no obstructions within the distance the windows extends out beyond the home’s exterior wall, windows that open out are a great choice for kitchen windows.
+As long as there are no obstructions within the distance, the windows extend out beyond the homeโs exterior wall, and windows that open out are a great choice for kitchens.

-These types of kitchen windows allows extra air and can remain open in bad weather as the tilted window protects from rain or snow getting in the house.
+These types of kitchen windows allow extra air and can remain open in bad weather as the tilted window protects the house from rain or snow getting in.